ordina-ncore/ordina-ncore.github.io/_posts/2017-05-26-jens-gheerardyn-the-blockchain-how-does-it-work.md

 <div class="1u">&nbsp;</div>
 <div class="7u">
 In order to prevent tampering with the data we need some sort of validation.
 A hash or more specific a cryptographic hash function can map data from an arbitrary size to a fixed size.
 Such a function is also called a non-ivertible or a one-way function.
 The input will always generate the same output but you cannot figure out the input from the output, hence the term one-way.

+{% include image.html img="/img/blockchain/sha256.png" alt="Hash algorithm - variable size to fixed size" title="Hash algorithm - variable size to fixed size" %}

+The hash for ncore will always be the same.
+Even an empty value has a hash value.

+{% include image.html img="/img/blockchain/sha256-empty.png" alt="Hash algorithm - variable size to fixed size" title="Hash algorithm - variable size to fixed size" %}

+Let's take a very long Lorem Ipsum and see what happens

+{% include image.html img="/img/blockchain/sha256-lorem-ipsum.png" alt="Hash algorithm - variable size to fixed size" title="Hash algorithm - variable size to fixed size" %}

+The hash has always the same length no matter the input.
 </div>
 </div>